apify/crawlee/README.md

 TODO: Use crawling example instead

-Now you can create your new web crawling project:
+Now you can create a boilerplate for you new web crawling project by running:

 ```bash
 apify create my-hello-world
 cd my-hello-world
 ```

-Apify CLI prompts you to select a project template, and then it creates a directory named `my-hello-world` with the following files:
+Apify CLI prompts you to select a project template and then it creates a directory called `my-hello-world` with the following files:

-- `package.json` with <code>apify</code> package as a dependency
+- `package.json` with the list of dependencies of the Node.js project
 - `main.js` file containing source code for your project
-- `apify_local` directory containing local emultation of <a href="https://www.apify.com/docs/storage" target="_blank">Apify storage types</a>
+- `apify_local` directory containing local emulation of <a href="https://www.apify.com/docs/storage" target="_blank">Apify storage types</a>
 - files needed for optional deployment to Apify platform (`Dockerfile`, `apify.json`)
 - `node_modules` directory containing all the required NPM packages
 - `.gitignore`